NikolaLa/AboutMe/README.md

 I have a generalist approach to seeking knowledge and patiently find answers, either through reading software documentation or the code itself or by asking if I know whom to ask.
 If there are clear instructions exist, I follow them, if not, I’m resourceful enough to improvise, learn through trial and error, and document the process for future use.

-# Skills WIP
+# Skills
 - **Testing** - manual testing, planning own work, exploratory testing, writing some documentation, can do basic automation test
 - **Programming** - can read complex projects and reverse engineer them to figure out how they work in languages like Python, Java, and others and can write simple programs,
 - **Database** - know SQL can use/create some databases, Basic knowledge
 - **Devops** - basic knowledge, learning to set up containers in Docker for testing purposes
 - **Documentation writing skills** - In my current job as a manual tester, I report defects, write instructions on how to test some features, and rewrite Test cases.
-In my personal project, I plan my work using various methods, like using uml diagram
+In my personal project, I plan my work using various methods, such as using UML diagram

 # Tools I use or used, but no problem to relearn
-- **Jira, Confluence** - used for personal project, Profesional used too, but basic
+- **Jira, Confluence** - used for personal project, Professional used too
 - **Playwright** - Learning automation
 - **Git** - in Terminal/PowerShell or GUI does not matter to me if on Windows or Linux, in my previous work, I used it professionally, now I use it for personal projects
 - **VS code** - for personal project